codeworks-templates/postgres-stack/README.md

 ### `templates/env.j2`

-Creates a `.env` file used by Compose (you shouldn't need to edit this).
+Creates a `.env` file used by Compose.
+If you add any new environment variables to your `vault.yml`, make sure to add them here as well.

 ### `templates/docker-compose.override.yml.j2`